giovanni-da-rumore/BB-JST/README.md

 });
 ```

-You can imagine how -- while not entirely arduous -- somewhat annoying beginning each Backbone View (and file at that) with such wet code would be.
+You can imagine how -- while not entirely arduous -- somewhat annoying beginning each Backbone View (and file at that) with such repeated boilerplate code would be.
 Not to mention, all the code that comes with Require.js and the library's setup isn't really necessary for a fair amount of apps.

-On the other hand, Using **bbJST**, one is able to load a template by simply writing:
+Using **bbJST**, however, one is able to load a template by simply writing:

 ```javascript
 MyApp.Views.TextView = Backbone.View.extend({